elribonazo/undebugger/npm/README.md

 To use `undebuggme` in your project, add it as a dependency in your `Cargo.toml`:

+You can directly import the package in your browser through this cdn: https://unpkg.com/undebugger

 ```bash
 npm i undebuggme --save
 ```